-You may be feeling apprehensive before the euthanasia.
-Which is why we have created this page to go through the process and what to expect.
+You may be feeling apprehensive before the euthanasia, which is why we have created this page to go through the process so you know what to expect.

-Once you arrive at the practice, we will get you checked in and you can take a seat, if the waiting area is busy then you are more than welcome to wait in your car if this is where you feel most comfortable.
+Once you arrive at the practice, we will get you checked in and you can take a seat.
+If the waiting area is busy, you may prefer to wait in your car if this is where you feel most comfortable.

-The veterinary surgeon or a nurse will call you in and they will go through the whole process with you.
-We usually discuss the health condition and reasons for considering euthanasia and if you are not sure about it the surgeon will go through alternative options what can be done to optimise the end of life of your pet.
+The veterinary surgeon or a nurse will call you in and will go through the whole process with you.
+We usually discuss the health condition and reasons for considering euthanasia and if you are not sure about it the surgeon, will go through alternative options of what can be done to optimise the end of life of your pet.

 Euthanasia is done with the help of a high dose of anaesthetic drugs.
 Medication can be administered directly into the vein or more often the vets choose to place an intravenous catheter first, then administer the medication through it.
 Some clients choose to wait outside the consultation room when the catheter is being placed.